Understanding Online Learning

 Similarities and Differences Between Traditional and Online Learning

-Traditional Learning Online Learning
+In-Person Learning Online Learning

 - Directly interact with teacher and peers - May or may not directly interact with teacher or peers